phuocnguyen90/paraOCR/README.md

-# paraOCR
+# ParaOCR

 **A high-performance, parallel pipeline for batch OCR processing of local files.**

-paraOCR is a Python command-line tool designed to perform high-quality Optical Character Recognition (OCR) on thousands of local files (PDFs, PNGs, JPEGs) quickly and efficiently.
+`paraOCR` is a Python command-line tool designed to perform high-quality Optical Character Recognition (OCR) on thousands of local files (PDFs, PNGs, JPEGs) quickly and efficiently.
 It acts as a powerful wrapper around the excellent `easyocr` library, adding a robust parallel processing architecture to maximize the throughput of your hardware.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)